Julien Martinelli

 Biography

-I am a postdoctoral researcher at Inria Bordeaux, in the SISTM team.
-I work on the interplay between data-driven and mechanistic models, also known as Grey-box modeling, in a Bayesian framework, hopefully with concrete applications for clinical trial data analysis along the way.
-Before that, I was a postdoctoral researcher at Aalto University, in the Probabilistic Machine Learning group, working with Samuel Kaski, Vikas Garg and Markus Heinonen.
-There, I studied the integration of human feedback into machine learning algorithms, with an emphasis on de novo Drug Design applications.
+Before that, I was a postdoc at Aalto University, in the Probabilistic Machine Learning group, working with Samuel Kaski, Vikas Garg and Markus Heinonen.
+I was working on Bayesian Inference, Bayesian Optimization, and the integration of human feedback into ML algorithms, with an emphasis on Drug Design.

 Teaching